Here’s something interesting. About a week ago, I posted this picture on Instagram:

 Once you get used to running a few minutes at time sans shoes, you can increase your time on your feet.
 If you’ve ever made the switch from traditional running shoes to minimalist footwear, you’ll recognize this protocol.
 It can take weeks — sometimes months — to build up the muscles and tendons in your feet and legs to make the switch from shoe to bare.
 Be patient.
 Running barefoot is super fun but don’t overdo it.

 I’m not a doctor.
 If you’re reading this post and you’re injured, please don’t attempt running barefoot to fix your problems.
-Get to a PT, a chiropractor, a podiatrist — anyone that can help properly diagnose your situation — and then come back here after you have a plan of action with your healthcare provider.
+Get to a PT, a chiropractor, or a podiatrist (which you can find just by searching podiatrist near me into Google) — anyone that can help properly diagnose your situation — and then come back here after you have a plan of action with your healthcare provider.
 Barefoot running is not the end-all, be-all of running injuries and injury prevention.
 It’s just one tool of many that works for some people.

 I run barefoot every couple of months to work the kinks out.
 Barefoot running is awesome, but it’s definitely not for everyone.
 If you have limited sensation in your tootsies, skip it.
 If you don’t have a safe space to run, don’t.
 But if you do decide to try it just remember to start slow.